History of Eravikulam National Park

 Tourism of Eravikulam National Park

-area of Eravikulam National Park is called Rajamalai.
+The tourism area of Eravikulam National Park is called Rajamalai.
 The forest authorities are responsible for the tour to Rajamalai.
 It is recommended to visit Rajamalai on foot.
 Tourists are also provided with the opportunity to experience the forest on their own.
 Tourists can experience the shoal grassland ecosystem, traversing deep inside the forest of the area.
 The Nilgiri Tahr located nearby can also be viewed by the tourists.
 This park therefore undoubtedly serves as a tourism product of Kerala.

 Indian National Parks